barisbozkurt/AutomaticPCGclassification/README.md

 - _res.txt files: contains measures for the system including confusion matrix, sensitivity, specificity, F-measure, etc.
 - other .txt files: log of experiments

 Our manuscript discusses tests carried on 90 different settings (various segmentation strategies, feature types, dimensions, CNN models) on our proprietary PCG database.
 The ROCs for each system setting is shared in folder "results4allSystems_UocDba" which also includes sorting with respect to area under the ROC.
 All ROCs are computed via averaging results of 5 random experiments (since %20 of data is reserved as test data in each experiment).
+Scripts folder includes a sample script for running tests for a number of different systems settings: RepeatedExperiment_8systems.py